tier4/scenario_simulator_v2/docs/developer_guide/EntityBehavior.md

 |-------------|-----------------------------------------------------------------------------|--------------------|
 | FORCE       | Changing lanes and fulfilling constraints ignoring dynamics.                | :heavy_check_mark: |
 | BEST_EFFORT | Changing lanes and trying to fulfill constraints without ignoring dynamics. |                    |

+## Vehicle NPC (Do-Nothing Plugin)

+When this plug-in is used, Entity can only be moved by specifying its pose, velocity, acceleration, jerk, etc. via the setEntityStatus function, etc.
+When using this plug-in, any consistency in physical behavior is ignored.
+Changes in posture, velocity, acceleration, and jerk over time will not occur.
+The EntityStatus value will continue to be the value specified and updated via the setEntityStatus function, etc.